ClusterHQ/flocker/docs/gettinginvolved/plugins/building-driver.rst

 * `Amazon EBS <https://github.com/ClusterHQ/flocker/blob/master/flocker/node/agents/ebs.py>`_

 After you have implemented the driver, you will need to test your implementation, and ClusterHQ provide a number of test suites to help you do this.
-Passing all tests ultimately results in certification of your driver to work with Flocker.
+Passing all tests means that your driver is ready to be deployed with Flocker in a customer environment.

 Before beginning the testing steps below, you can review our :ref:`build-flocker-driver-faq` for common issues encountered during driver development and testing.